Shitamachi in Tokyo: Where to Go & What to Do

 Explore the hidden gems with a local guide!
 This tour is centered on visiting a shrine and temples, if you are interested in historical sites and Japanese religions and culture, this tour is highly recommended.

-Visit Tsukiji, a lively fish market packed with great restaurants offering high-quality seafood and refreshing drink!
+Visit Tsukiji, a lively fish market packed with great restaurants offering high-quality seafood and refreshing drinks!

 Join our private tour and explore the highlights in Tokyo with our friendly local guide.

 Visiting Shitamachi allows you to immerse yourself in a relaxing atmosphere through memorable experiences that you will never be able to find in urban areas.
 It is also enjoyable to compare both areas that have completely different features.
-You can also expect a heart-warming interaction with local communities that have played a significant role to preserve the nostalgic towns for centuries!
+You can also expect a heart-warming interaction with local communities that have played a significant role in preserving the nostalgic towns for centuries!

 Follow us on Instagram or Facebook for more travel inspiration.
 Or tag us to get featured!